edgedb/easy-edgedb/README.md

 Nevertheless, simple English doesn't mean boring.
 We will imagine that we are creating the database for a game that is based on the book Bram Stoker's Dracula.
 Because it will use the events in the book for the background, we need a database to tie everything together.
 It will need to show the connections between the characters, locations, dates, and more.

-# Chapter 1 - Jonathan Harker heads towards Transylvania
+# Chapter 1 - Jonathan Harker travels to Transylvania

 ![thththt](Sample_image.png)